 Have you ever fallen in love with a town just because the dining experience totally amazed you?
 It just happened to me in Tarpon Springs, Florida, after my memorable lunch at Hellas Greek Restaurant & Bakery.
+The town is laden with Greek dining options but I liked the look of Hellas best.

 For those of you who are not familiar with Greek foods, here is a brief description of my platter: